prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

   * https://github.com/prometheus-operator/prometheus-operator/issues/3922

 This proposal aims to introduce the concept of *scrape classes*, to enable users to leverage scrape configuration data that is provided by the administrator.
-For example, to allow pod monitors and probes to safely use unsafe TLS configuration fields (e.g. `keyFile`).
+For example, to allow pod monitors and probes to reference TLS configuration (client key and certificate) provided by the administrator.

 ## Why